 We Lost A Big Piece of Business.We lost a great big piece of business.
 We lost a great big piece of business we should have won.

 The relationship started really well.
-We know the industry inside and out.
+We know the and industry inside and out.
 We had exquisite experience and were able to demonstrate the great results we had achieved for similar clients.
 Our were spot on.
 And the went as well as it could have.
 We were on fire.

 But we lost a great big piece of business.